I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ni-pcivirt-ioctl-sriov-query-mitigated-ranges.md

 <p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate. </p>

-<p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate. </p>

-<p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate. </p>

-<p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate. </p>

-<p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate. </p>

-<p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

-<p>This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.</p>

-<p>The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate. </p>

-<p>The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>

 ## -requirements
 <table>
 <tr>